 188.8.131.52.
-Disposal of low and intermediate level radioactive waste from the Paks NPP: National Radioactive Waste Repository in Bátaapáti
+Disposal of low and intermediate level radioactive waste from the Paks NPP: National Radioactive Waste Repository in Bàtaapàti

-For the disposal of low and intermediate level waste (LILW) from the Paks NPP - following a country wide screening and to bolster public acceptance - explorations were carried out in the vicinity of Bátaapáti (Tolna County, about 65 km south-west of Paks).
+For the disposal of low and intermediate level waste (LILW) from the Paks NPP - following a countrywide screening and to bolster public acceptance - explorations were carried out in the vicinity of Bàtaapàti (Tolna County, about 65 km southwest of Paks).
 Reflecting the results of extensive research work, the Hungarian Geological Survey declared the site geologically suitable for housing an LILW geological repository.
 In November 2005, after a decade spent on siting investigations, the Hungarian Parliament gave its preliminary approval in principle for the construction of the repository by the Resolution of the Parliament No. 85 of 2005 (XI.
 23).
 It is a formal requirement in accordance with the Act on Atomic Energy.
-Prior to the vote in Parliament, a local referendum was held, and nearly 91% of the voters (voting percentage 75%) agreed that a LILW repository should be established in Bátaapáti.
+Prior to the vote in the Parliament, a local referendum was held, and nearly 91% of the voters (voting percentage 75%) agreed that an LILW repository should be established in Bàtaapàti.

 In addition to the ongoing underground research activities, both the licensing procedure and the preparation for construction started in 2006.
 The competent authority issued the environmental licence in 2007.
 By October 2008, the surface buildings of the NRWR were completed.
 Later, the authority granted an operating licence that was valid for the surface part of the facility.
 The operating licence allows the buffer storage of 3000 drums (with a capacity of 200 litres each) containing low and intermediate level solid radioactive waste from the Paks NPP.
 The first transports of waste were delivered to the facility at the end of 2008.
 The first chamber of the repository was put into operation in 2012.
 The second disposal chamber received an operating licence in 2017.
 The third and fourth chambers were excavated in 2015.
-The capacity of NRWR will meet the demand of the Paks NPP, and the underground space will be extended to make it sufficient for the entire lifetime of the Paks NPP.
+The construction of the third chamber (I-K3) and the integration of its systems for operation started in July 2019 and it is still in process.
+The capacity of the NRWR will meet the demand of the Paks NPP, and the underground space will be extended to make it sufficient for the entire lifetime of the Paks NPP.

-The radioactive waste treatment and disposal facility (RWTDF) was built for the disposal of institutional radioactive waste.
-The low level, solid waste from the Paks NPP was transported to the repository in Püspökszilágy only as a provisional solution.
-At the same time, the capacity of the RWTDF was built for the disposal of institutional radioactive waste.
-The low level, solid waste from the Paks NPP was increased with the financial support of the power plant.
-The total capacity of the repository is now 5040 m3.
-The operating licence for the RWTDF was renewed by the HAEA in 2017 for 50 years.
+The RWTDF was built for the disposal of institutional radioactive waste.
+The low level, solid waste from the Paks NPP was transported to the repository in PUspokszilay only as a provisional solution.
+At the same time, the capacity of the facility was built for the disposal of institutional radioactive waste.
+The total capacity of the repository is now 5040m 3.
+The operating licence for the facility was renewed by the HAEA in 2017 for 50 years.

 In order to provide the possibility of large scale waste retrieval, it is necessary for the long term to build a large, light structure hall which can ensure appropriate working conditions and satisfies the radiation safety and environmental protection functions necessary for the work.
-The documentation supporting the building licence for the light structure building has been prepared, and the HAEA has granted the building licence based on it.
-Preparation of building of this structure was started at the end of 2017, and processing works are planned after 2019.
+The radiation safety monitoring system has been extended.

 2.8.
 RESEARCH AND DEVELOPMENT

-To efficiently harmonize TSO cooperation, the HAEA developed a medium term R&D concept, which is regularly updated, determining the main areas of work for the upcoming period.
-The most important R&D areas for 2017–2020 include: support and modernization of the regulatory work; decommissioning and radioactive waste management; development of operational safety; nuclear emergency preparedness; and physical protection of nuclear facilities and radioactive waste storage facilities.
+To efficiently harmonize TSO cooperation, the HAEA developed a medium term R&D concept, which is regularly updated and determines the main areas of work for the upcoming period.
+The most important R&D areas for 2021-2024 include: support and modernization of the regulatory work; decommissioning and radioactive waste management; development of operational safety; nuclear emergency preparedness; and physical protection of nuclear facilities and radioactive waste storage facilities.

-The four respective nuclear research organizations of the Visegrad 4 region (ÚJV Rež, Czech Republic; HAS Centre of Energy Research, Hungary; National Centre for Nuclear Research - NCBJ, Poland; and VUJE, Slovak Republic) established the V4G4 Centre of Excellence in 2013 for the coordination of technical, experimental and other issues related to the preparation of the construction of the GFR demonstrator ALLEGRO.
+The four respective nuclear research organizations of the Visegrad 4 region (ùJV Rež, Czech Republic; Centre for Energy Research, Hungary; National Centre for Nuclear Research - NCBJ, Poland; and VUJE, Slovakia) established the V4G4 Centre of Excellence in 2013 for the coordination of technical, experimental and other issues related to the preparation of the construction of the GFR demonstrator ALLEGRO.
 In January 2017, the French Alternative Energies and Atomic Energy Commission (CEA) joined the consortium as an associated member.
-As a second Czech company, CV REZ joined the consortium as an associated member in January 2019.
-V4G4 launched the ALLEGRO Project in July 2015.
+A second Czech company, CV REZ joined the consortium as an associated member in January 2019.
+V4G4 launched the ALLEGRO project in July 2015.
 The first phase of the project aims to develop the conceptual design of the ALLEGRO reactor, addressing all safety related and other technical issues.
-The corresponding roadmap of the design works and safety analysis is under realization and the conceptual design has to be completed by 2025.
-To support these activities a research, development and qualification roadmap is under preparation, providing a framework of the experimental works needed by the design and safety activities.
+The corresponding roadmap of the design work and safety analysis is under realization and the conceptual design has to be completed by 2025.
+To support these activities, a research, development and qualification roadmap is under preparation, providing a framework of the experimental work needed by the design and safety activities.